 Dynamic stretching on the other hand is a great practice to add to any pre-activity warmup.
 Dynamic stretching encompasses a combination of both lengthening the muscles, as well as controlling movement through a range of motion.
 In other words, while dynamic stretching, you’re continually moving through a stretch, rather than holding a position.

 It turns out this type of movement is excellent for preparing your body for exercise.
 Who would have thought?
 Warming up for movement, with gentle movement!

 As I mentioned, dynamic stretching is best added into your pre-activity warm up.
 However, it’s also a great practice to add at any time throughout the day to both loosen and wake up your body.
 Tight neck, shoulders, and back at your desk?
 Take a quick break for a dynamic stretch!

 For best results, perform 1-2 sets of 10-15 reps of each movement, or selected movements that hit the muscles you’re aiming to target.

 Wide Stance Squat with Overhead Reach

 Selecting Dynamic Stretches for Your Workout

 If you’re short on time, select a few dynamic stretches that prepare your body for the movement you plan to do.
-For example, if you’re preparing for an Upper Body day, Cat Cow as well as T spine rotations are a great way to warm up, you might also include movements like overhead reaches, arm and neck circles.
+For example, if you’re preparing for an Upper Body day, Cat Cow, as well as T spine rotations, are a great way to warm up, you might also include movements like overhead reaches, and arm and neck circles.
 If you’re going for a run, you’ll want to focus on opening up the back and lower body, perhaps a side lunge with T Spine rotation, Cat Cow, Low Lunges, and Ankle Circles.
 On a day where you have more time, opening up your warmup to include more movements will only improve how your body feels throughout your workout.